 Use social media to keep in touch

 Globalisation has meant that we’re connected all the time, no matter our location.
 Social networks and apps make staying in touch an instant thing so use this to your advantage.
 Use geotags in your posts, images and updates.
-This not only gives your family and friends peace of mind as to your whereabouts, but could provide authorities with crucial information in worst-case scenarios.
+This not only gives your family and friends peace of mind as to your whereabouts but could provide authorities with crucial information in worst-case scenarios.

 Don’t be flashy

 Keep the majority of your cash and other valuables (including important documents like your passport) at your lodgings.
 Almost all will have safes available.
 If you are carrying cash, don’t flash it around.
-Make sure you take only what you need when venturing out and be weary when drawing cash from an ATM.
+Make sure you take only what you need when venturing out and be wary when drawing cash from an ATM.

 Enjoy group travel